-When an air quality advisory is in effect, all individuals living in or travelling within the affected area are advised to be aware of potential health concerns that can be associated with poor air quality conditions, and take the following precautions to reduce exposure and risk:
+During an air quality event, all individuals living in or travelling within the affected area are advised to be aware of potential health concerns that can be associated with poor air quality conditions, and take the following precautions to reduce exposure and risk:

-Children and elderly are also at higher risk of smoke-related illness.
+Children and elderly are also at higher risk of health impacts from air pollution.

 Individuals experiencing symptoms can also call Health Link at 811 to speak to a registered nurse.

 In Alberta, notifications for air quality events which result in poor air quality are issued by Environment and Climate Change Canada or by Alberta Health Services.

 Special Air Quality Statements issued by Environment and Climate Change Canada are available through:

 Active Alberta Health Services Air Quality Advisories: